wanghaisheng/responsive-landing-page-starter/content/blog/en/send-sms-from-php-with-failover-dr.md

 Before we start, we'll need to gather the following ingredients:

 * [PHP](https://php.net) on a publicly-accessible webserver, or PHP on a development platform with a tool such as [ngrok](https://ngrok.com/) to make your web site available.
-Nexmo sends responses by [webhook](https://developer.nexmo.com/concepts/guides/webhooks) so it needs to be able to reach your application.
+Vonage sends responses by [webhook](https://developer.nexmo.com/concepts/guides/webhooks) so it needs to be able to reach your application.
-* [Nexmo CLI](https://github.com/Nexmo/nexmo-cli) if you don't have it already.
+* [Vonage CLI](https://github.com/vonage/vonage-cli) if you don't have it already.
 * It's more fun if you have two phone numbers you can send SMS to :)

 <sign-up number></sign-up>

 ### Meet the Messages API

-Nexmo has long been known for its SMS capabilities, but the Messages API is new (it's still in Beta).
+Vonage has long been known for its SMS capabilities, but the Messages API is new (it's still in Beta).
 Using the Messages API you can send messages to a number of different channels using a single interface.
 It's often cheaper to send a message to Facebook Messenger or WhatsApp rather than SMS, and the Messages API means you only need to integrate one tool to cover all of these.
 There will also be more message channels added over time, so it's an investment that saves you having to add more integrations for every new messaging platform to come into fashion.

 Complementing the Messages API is the Dispatch API which gives extra reliability to the task of getting the message to its intended recipient.
 With the Dispatch API, you can set rules about what to do if a message isn't delivered within a particular time window - and then also say what to do next.
 So if you have another contact method for that user, an alternative phone number for example, or you've interacted with them on Facebook then you can send a second message via another method.
 This post shows an example of sending to an alternative phone number, a feature I often wish for myself when I'm using different numbers in different countries when I travel!